 Think of it like this: skin is porous – meaning there are tiny holes that allow air and liquid to pass through.
 If you apply a thick cream before a thin serum, that thinner substance will sit on top of the cream without actually penetrating the skin.

-Click below to Download our Layering Guide.
 Print your guide and circle your products to take the guesswork out of your skincare routine.